modin-project/modin/docs/supported_apis/utilities_supported.rst

 would like to request it, feel free to `open an issue`_.
 Make sure you tell us your primary use-case so we can make it happen faster!

-The following table is structured as follows: The first column contains the method name, the second column - the parameter name of this method, and other columns contain different flags describing particular properties of method parameters for a concrete execution.
+Utilities Supported APIs table is structured as follows: The first column contains the method name, the second column - the parameter name of this method, and other columns contain different flags describing particular properties of method parameters for a concrete execution.